counter

 What is PEEK Material?

-PEEK material has been commercially available since the 1980s; there’s no looking back after that.
-Remarkable mechanical properties, resistance to wear, fatigue, and high temperature up to 260°C make PEEK one of the most resilient and highly utilized thermoplastic materials in plastic industries.
+PEEK material has been commercially available since the 1980s; there’s no looking back.
+Remarkable mechanical properties, resistance to wear, and fatigue, and high temperatures up to 260°C make PEEK one of the most resilient and highly utilized thermoplastic materials in plastic industries.

 Properties of Polyetheretherketone